wgslr/getting-started/README.md

 1. All scenarios are prepared as docker images.
 A linux system with docker 1.9.1 or greater is required to run them.
 2. Depending on the scenarion you might need to create an account on onedata.org.

+### Repository structure

+1. `env` - definitions of enrironment variables used by in docker-compose.yml files
+2. `scenarioX` directories, each containing a `docker-compose.yml`
+3. `client` directory, containing instruction on using onedata client image

 ### Quickstart Scenarios

 The proper installation of Onedata requirers one or more public ip addresses in order to properly communicate with onedata.org.
 Following scenarios are divided into two categories: